 Return to Our Goodyear and Surprise Assisted Living Homes

-Our residents had a wonderful time at Wheels on Fire.
-They are all excited to see how the finished products turned out.
+Our residents had a wonderful time at Wheels on Fire pottery painting in Surprise AZ.
+They are all excited to see how the finished products turned out for the pottery painting for seniors in assisted living.
 We’ll try to post updates here so you can all see as well.

 We then cleaned up the area a little and paid for the mugs (about $17 for the mugs and all the paint).
 All the paint is completely water soluble.
 Everything just wiped up with a wet rag.
 Once our table and our clothes were clean, we loaded up everyone into the vans and returned our residents to our Goodyear and Surprise assisted living homes.
 They all had smiles on their faces.
 We can’t wait to take more residents from our homes over to see Mary!